 Mary Jo: That’s all for now until next week.

-Investment advisory services offered through Christian Investment Advisors, Inc DBA, CIS Wealth Management Group, a registered investment advisor.
+Investment advisory services offered through Christian Investment Advisors, Inc DBA, Christian Financial Advisors, a registered investment advisor.